About Our Programs

 Tuition & FeesStay

-"If you wish to take a class for credit at BGU, simply register under one of the master’s degrees (if you already have a bachelors degree) or the doctoral degrees (if you already have a master’s degree).
+"For Non-Degree Seekers who wish to take a class for credit at BGU, simply register under one of the master’s degrees (if you already have a bachelors degree) or the doctoral degrees (if you already have a master’s degree).
 The Registrar may contact you for more details so that an official transcript can be sent to the school of your choice to transfer those credits."Stay

 - TOW Grant